Azure-Samples/azure-search-openai-demo/docs/azure_container_apps.md

 For a full list of workload profiles, please check [here](https://learn.microsoft.com/azure/container-apps/workload-profiles-overview#profile-types).
 Please note dedicated workload profiles have a different billing model than Consumption plan.
 Please check [here](https://learn.microsoft.com/azure/container-apps/billing) for details.

+## Private endpoints

+Private endpoints is still in private preview for Azure Conainer Apps and not supported for now.